 - Bjorn Stensaker, Professor at the Faculty of Educational Sciences, University of Oslo, and Research Professor at the Norwegian Institute of Educational Research and Higher Education, NIFU-STEP

 - Mary Henkel, Associate Professor, Brunel University, UK; Visiting Professor, King’s College, London and Visiting Professorial Fellow, Institute of Education, University of London

 - Guy Neave, Scientific Director of CIPES, ex-professor of Comparative Education, Institute of Education, University of London, Emeritus Professor of CHEPS, Holland and Foreign Associate, U.S. National Academy of Education

 - Roberto Moscati, Professor of Dipartimento di Scienze Umane per la Formazione “Ricardo Massa”, Universitá degli Studi di Milano.

 A3ES is also a member of the European Consortium for Accreditation (ECA) since June 2012.

-A3ES has furthermore been accepted as member of the CHEA International Quality Group (CIQG), a forum established by CHEA – Council for Higher Education Accreditation (United States) for bringing together people, ideas and resources from around de world to tackle issues ranging from defining quality and addressing rankings to combating degree mills and accreditation mills.
+A3ES has furthermore been invited to integrate the CHEA International Quality Group (CIQG), a forum established by CHEA – Council for Higher Education Accreditation (United States) – for bringing together people, ideas and resources from around the world to tackle issues ranging from defining quality and addressing rankings to combating degree mills and accreditation mills.